patrickloeber/ml-study-plan/README.md

 # The Ultimate FREE Machine Learning Study Plan

 A complete study plan to become a Machine Learning Engineer with links to all FREE resources.
-If you finish the list you will be equipped with enough theoretical and practical experience for the job.
+If you finish the list you will be equipped with enough theoretical and practical experience to get started in the industry!
+I tried to limit the resources to a minimum, but some courses are extensive.

 #### IMPORTANT:
 - This list is not sponsored by any of the mentioned links!
+I did a lot of the courses myself and can highly recommend them!
 - This list takes a lot of time and effort to finish if you want to do it properly!
+The list does not look that long, but don't underestimate it.

 #### How to use the Plan:
-- For theory lectures: Follow along, take notes, and repeat the notes afterwards
+- For theory lectures: Follow along, take notes, and repeat the notes afterwards.
 - For practical lectures/courses: Follow along, take notes.
 If they provide exercises, do them!!!
 Do not just google the answer, but try to solve it yourself first!
 - For coding tutorials: Code along, and after the video try to code it on your own again.
+- Step 3 is critical!
+Your theoretical knowledge is worthless if you don't know how to apply it to real world problems!
+Do as many personal projects and competitions as you can!

 ## The Plan